awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-greengrass-resourcedefinition.md

 The `AWS::Greengrass::ResourceDefinition` resource represents a resource definition for AWS IoT Greengrass\.
 Resource definitions are used to organize your resource definition versions\.

 Resource definitions can reference multiple resource definition versions\.

-![\[A resource definition hierarchy with associated resource definition versions and resources.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/greengrass/gg-resource.png)

 All resource definition versions must be associated with a resource definition\.
 Each resource definition version can contain one or more resources\. \(In AWS CloudFormation, resources are named *resource instances*\.\)

 **Note**
 When you create a resource definition, you can optionally include an initial resource definition version\.
-To associate a resource definition version later, create an [AWS::Greengrass::ResourceDefinitionVersion](aws-resource-greengrass-resourcedefinitionversion.md) resource and specify the ID of this resource definition\.
+To associate a resource definition version later, create an [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-resourcedefinitionversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-resourcedefinitionversion.html) resource and specify the ID of this resource definition\.
 After you create the resource definition version that contains the resources you want to deploy, you must add it to your group version\.
-For more information, see [AWS::Greengrass::Group](aws-resource-greengrass-group.md)\.
+For more information, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-group.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-group.html)\.

 ## Syntax<a name="aws-resource-greengrass-resourcedefinition-syntax"></a>